Souk-el-Arba Airfield: Souk-el-Arba II

-Souk-el-Arba II was a temporary airfield constructed by Army Engineers using compacted earth for its runway, parking and dispersal areas, not designed for heavy aircraft or for long-term use.
+Souk-el-Arba II was a temporary airfield constructed by Army Engineers, using compacted earth for its runway, parking and dispersal areas, not designed for heavy aircraft or for long-term use.

 Also known as Engle Field, it was used by the United States Army Air Force Twelfth Air Force during the North African campaign.
-Known units assigned to the airfield were:
+The units known to be assigned to the airfield were: